 - Some prefer it as a day to do nothing;

 - In many parts of Canada, many stores are open with post-Christmas sales.
-A lot of people race to the stores for bargains, and to return or exchange dud gifts that they got for Christmas (the standard joke goes that it's called Boxing Day because you may feel beat up if you venture into the stores.)
+A lot of people race to the stores for bargains, and to return or exchange dud gifts that they got for Christmas (the standard joke goes that it’s called Boxing Day because shoppers may feel at the end of the day as though they had been in a boxing match.)

 - Some people treat it as a day to use Christmas leftovers, particularly turkey.
 Many people make an effort to make up some kind of recipe from the leftover turkey, rather than just serving cold turkey sandwiches.